Alan Syliboy: Early life

-Syliboy born 8 September 1952 in Millbrook First Nation near Truro, Nova Scotia.
+Syliboy was born 8 September 1952 in Millbrook First Nation near Truro, Nova Scotia.
 He often went from Millbrook to Truro with his grandmother to sell baskets.
 Syliboy began drawing as a child and cites his grandparents as an early influence, encouraging him to become an artist.
 Syliboy left school in grade nine and was working at his uncle's cabinet shop.
 He met and was mentored by Wolastoqiyik artist Shirley Bear in the 1970s when she came to Millbrook to host workshops and recruit artists.
 He credits the project with giving him his first paint set and he studied with her privately in 1972.
 Although he was interested in pursuing art, it took a him a few years to find his path, later taking up studies at the Nova Scotia College of Art & Design.